DonKracho/ESPHome-external-component-for-iPixel-ble-devices/README.md

   A small and efficient CRC32 checksum calculator.
 I used my forked version because it is restricted for arduino use only.
 There are no dependencies to the arduino framework.
 I just had to modify the library.json.

 - **[spacerace/romfont](https://github.com/spacerace/romfont)**
   The MORSEKP800_8x16 font is used for caracter bitmap rendering.
+I just made te german 'ß' taller.
+Even in 8x16 size this font is readable well from distance.

 - **[warehog/esphome-diesel-heater-ble](https://github.com/warehog/esphome-diesel-heater-ble)**
   I'm not that familar creating complex ESPHome components.